Self-Distilled Reasoner: On-Policy Self-Distillation for Large Language Models: Abstract

 \section{Abstract}

 Knowledge distillation improves large language model (LLM) reasoning by compressing the knowledge of a teacher LLM to train smaller LLMs.
 On-policy distillation advances this approach by having the student sample its own trajectories while a teacher LLM provides dense token-level supervision, addressing the distribution mismatch between training and inference in off-policy distillation methods.
 However, on-policy distillation typically requires a separate, often larger, teacher LLM and does not explicitly leverage ground-truth solutions available in reasoning datasets.
-Inspired by the intuition that a sufficiently capable LLM can rationalize external privileged reasoning traces and teach its weaker self (i.e., the version without access to privileged information), we introduce \emph{On-Policy Self-Distillation} (OPSD), a framework where a single model acts as both teacher and student by conditioning on different contexts.
+Inspired by the intuition that a sufficiently capable LLM can rationalize external privileged reasoning traces and teach its weaker self, we introduce \emph{On-Policy Self-Distillation} (OPSD), a learning algorithm where a single LLM acts as both teacher and student with different contexts.
 The teacher policy conditions on privileged information (e.g., verified reasoning traces) while the student policy sees only the question; training minimizes the per-token divergence between these distributions over the student's own rollouts.
-We demonstrate the efficacy of our method on multiple mathematical reasoning benchmarks, achieving 4-8× token efficiency compared to reinforcement learning methods such as GRPO and superior performance over off-policy distillation methods.
+We demonstrate the efficacy of our method on multiple mathematical reasoning benchmarks, achieving superior token efficiency compared to reinforcement learning methods and better performance over off-policy distillation methods.
+Code repo: \url{https://github.com/siyan-zhao/OPSD}.